taroooyan/bg-wiki/How-to-setup-build-environment-on-Mac-OS-X.md

 ## 1c) Use uploader app (Mac OS X)
-The Mac bGeigeiNano_V1.#.#_uploader.app.zip is in the [[Nano firmware master repo|https://github.com/Safecast/bGeigieNanoKit/blob/master/]], at the bottom of folder next to the current firmware hex file.
-This uploader app will retrieve all the necessary software including the fdti driver.
-Steps: download; click on downloaded self-opening zip file to unzip it; find the unzipped app file and click on it to load the firmware.
-After build, do the *general re-initialization for GPS Reset* as stated at top.
+The bGeigeiNano_V1.#.#_uploader.app.zip is in the [[Nano firmware master repo|https://github.com/Safecast/bGeigieNanoKit/blob/master/]], at the bottom of folder next to the current firmware hex file.
+This uploader app will retrieve all software necessary for the build including the fdti driver.
+Steps: download (via your current version number 1.#.#, e.g. [["view RAW" button|https://github.com/Safecast/bGeigieNanoKit/blob/master/bGeigeiNano_V1.3.5_uploader.app.zip?raw=true]]); click on downloaded self-opening zip file to unzip it; find the unzipped app file and click on it to load the firmware.
+After build, do the *general re-initialization for GPS Reset* as stated at top of page.

-Same instructions again in novice verbose mode, maybe more explicit steps:
+Same instructions again in novice verbose mode, explicit steps:

 1. with the nano power OFF: connect the FTDI breakout board 3.3V to your nano fio pins (as described in tutorials at top); connect a short-length usb cable to the miniUSB on breakout board and to USB on your Mac;

 2. to download the uploader app:

---on Mac, browse to the current executable zip file version  [[https://github.com/Safecast/bGeigieNanoKit/blob/master/bGeigeiNano_V1.3.5_uploader.app.zip]].
+--on Mac, browse to "bGeigeiNano_V1.#.#_uploader.app.zip" executable unzip file, e.g. the current version [[https://github.com/Safecast/bGeigieNanoKit/blob/master/bGeigeiNano_V1.3.5_uploader.app.zip]].
 Click on executable file's [[view RAW button|https://github.com/Safecast/bGeigieNanoKit/blob/master/bGeigeiNano_V1.3.5_uploader.app.zip?raw=true]] to download the app's executable self-opening zip file.

---or, if browsing in [[the Nano firmware master repo|https://github.com/Safecast/bGeigieNanoKit/blob/master/]], first need to click once on the *.uploader.app.zip file to open executable file page to see the "view RAW" (download) button.
+--or, if browsing in [[the Nano firmware master repo|https://github.com/Safecast/bGeigieNanoKit/blob/master/]], first need to click once on the current *_V1.#.#.uploader.app.zip file to open executable file page to see the "view RAW" (download) button.

 3. click on the downloaded *.uploader.app.zip executable self-opening file to unzip the app;